Max-Affine Spline Insights Into Deep Network Pruning: Introduction

 In this paper, we shed new light on the inner workings of pruning techniques from a spline perspective, by leveraging recent advances in DN understandings and spline formulation \citep{montufar2014number, balestriero2018spline}.
-We will demonstrate how this viewpoint allows us to interpret current techniques by studying their impact on the DN input space partition, demonstrating \textit{how} and \textit{when} can pruning be used without sacrificing the final performances.
+Specifically, current DNs are affine splines, that is the input-output mapping is affine in polytopal regions of the input space partition.
+From this viewpoint pruning acts upon a DN by removing/altering the partition boundaries as demonstrated in Fig. \ref{fig:spline_insight}, and therefore pruning affects the decision boundary which is constrained to be linear within the regions of the DN partition.
+We will demonstrate how this viewpoint allows us to interpret current pruning techniques (e.g., lottery tickets hypothesis \citep{frankle2018the}) by studying their impact on the DN input space partition, demonstrating \textit{how} and \textit{when} can pruning be used without sacrificing the final performances.
 Finally, we demonstrate how to derive a new pruning scheme based on our gained understandings that reaches competitive performances.
 In order to ease our development, we slightly abuse notations and refer to a DN as being overparametrized whenever it can be pruned while maintaining its performances and refer to a DN as being minimal whenever it can not be pruned without impacting its performances.
 We summarize our contributions as follows:

-\textbf{[C1]} We motivate the need for pruning by studying (i) the difficulty in training a randomly initialized minimal DN, (ii) the ease to train a well initialized minimal DN, and (iii) the ease to train a randomly initialized overparametrized DN.
-Given that random DN initialization is the common solution, we thus demonstrate why training a randomly initialized overparametrized DN and pruning it a posteriori is the currently preferred solution: In most cases, \textit{better than random initialization of the model parameters is not known} (Sec.~\ref{sec:kmean}), but that if ``smarter'' initialization was known, then directly training a minimal DN can produce better performances (Sec.~\ref{sec:better_init}).
+[C1] We discover and bridge the connection between spline theory and network pruning techniques.
+Specifically, we relate the pruning of DN nodes or weights to \textit{(i)} the DN input space partition, \textit{(ii)} the per-region affine parameters, and \textit{(iii)} the decision boundary, providing the explicit interpretation of existing empirical pruning strategies at various granularity levels (either structured or unstructured).